codex-storage/nim-codex/docker/README.md

 - ETH_ACCOUNT
 - ETH_DEPLOYMENT

-Environment variable `API_PORT` is required.
-Other variables are optional and will default to Codex's CLI default values.
+All environment variables are optional and will default to Codex's CLI default values.

+# Constants
+Codex CLI arguments 'data-dir', 'listen-addrs', and 'api-bindaddr' cannot be configured.
+They are set to values required for docker in case of bind addresses.
+In the case of 'data-dir', the value is set to `/datadir`.
+It is important that you map this folder to a host volume in your container configuration.
+See docker-compose.yaml for examples.

 # Useful
 Connect nodes with the `/connect` endpoint.